ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

     	USER_ID_ATTRIB: Specifies the LDAP attribute for user IDs (uid).
         •	KERBEROS_SERVER and KERBEROS_REALM: Kerberos authentication is not configured (none).
         ```
-11. Create an NFS export to allow specified IP ranges to access the fileset:
+11. Create an NFS export to allow specified IP ranges to access the file set:
     a.  `mmnfs export add /gpfs/fs1/lsf --client "10.241.0.0/24(Access_Type=RW,SQUASH=no_root_squash)`
     b.  `mmnfs export list`

-12. Create NFS Mount Point to prepare the Scale client (LSF) node for NFS mounting.
+12. Create an NFS mount point to prepare the Scale client (LSF) node for NFS mounting.

     `mkdir /mnt/lsf`